-We wanted to see more varied people call themselves active and happy audiences, or artists.
+We wanted to see a wider range of people call themselves active and happy audiences, or artists.

-Over the last few weeks we have been connecting with fellow carers/parents-workers-from-home, which made us even more aware how much need there is for the work we have been developing.
-(This is also the cue to honour the magnificent efforts by Mothers Who Make and PiPA Campaign).
-Whilst acknowledging everyone’s precarious position, we are also aware how compromised is the mental health of those who juggle many plates in the air, but all from the spaces of our own homes – and for some those space are VERY confined.
+Over the last few weeks we have been connecting with fellow parents and carers working from home, which made us even more aware how much need there is for the work we have been developing.
+(This is also the cue to honour the magnificent work by Mothers Who Make, PiPA Campaign, In Good Company).
+Whilst acknowledging everyone’s precarious position, we are very aware how particularly compromised is the mental health of those who juggle many plates in the air, but all from the spaces of our own homes – and for some those spaces are VERY confined.

 We need to process the grief.
-Not just for the funding we did not get, but also for all the opportunities that were laying in front of Notnow – our projects and our collaborators: new venues, new partnerships, thrilled audiences, delicious biscuits. finding new ways to work and present work, celebrating artists who are navigating working alongside caring responsibilities, and seeing people celebrate other culture and language on their stages and in their communities.
+Not just for the funding we did not get, but also for all the opportunities that were laying in front of Notnow – our projects and our collaborators: excited audiences, new venues and partnerships, delicious biscuits, people seeing themselves and their stories in our own… Finding new ways to work and present work, celebrating artists who are navigating working alongside caring responsibilities, and seeing people celebrate other cultures and languages on their stages and in their communities.

-Great core team, complimenting each other with individual strengths and skills.
+A great core team complimenting each other with individual strengths and skills.

 Most of all, hard work finally started giving some fruit.

-Today we are acknowledging our Good Work Done, alongside the Tears and the Fears.
+Today we are acknowledging our Good Work Done so far, alongside the Tears and the Fears.

 Direction yet unknown.